 Parents Paul and Spencer welcomed their daughter, Elsie, in October of 2012.
-Though Paul, local radio station Cities 97 host, admits being first-time parents meant feeling like they didn’t have many answers, they knew something wasn’t right when Elsie hadn’t passed any stool after turning one week old.
+Though Paul, local radio station Cities 97.1 host, admits being first-time parents meant feeling like they didn’t have many answers, they knew something wasn’t right when Elsie hadn’t passed any stool after turning 1 week old.

 Initially, their pediatrician wasn’t able to give them answers.
-After returning to their doctor’s office three times, an x-ray was eventually done that showed parts of Elsie’s intestine were inflamed.
-A doctor recommended they go to Children’s Minnesota, where they were asked to stay overnight for monitoring.
-Within hours, doctors at Children’s diagnosed Elsie with Hirschsprung’s Disease.
-This disease affects the large intestine and is a result of missing nerve cells in muscles of the patient’s colon, causing problems passing stool.
+After returning to their doctor’s office three times, an x-ray revealed that parts of Elsie’s intestine were inflamed.
+A doctor recommended they go to Children’s Minnesota, where they stayed overnight for monitoring.
+Within hours, doctors diagnosed Elsie with Hirschsprung’s Disease, which affects the large intestine and is a result of missing nerve cells in muscles of the patient’s colon, causing problems passing stool.

 A few weeks later, Elsie had her first surgery to get a colostomy bag.
 After six months, it was removed and now at 8 years old, she’s moved to being able to easily manage the remaining effects of the disease.
 “She remembers the popsicles and toys at Children’s Minnesota,” commented Paul.
 “But we haven’t had to go to the actual hospital in a long time.
 We just have yearly updates—it’s wonderful!
 She loves her Children’s Minnesota pediatrician, Dr. Fatima.”